Updated August 21, 2018

-Having recently cruised the Columbia River on Lindblad Expeditions's National Geographic Sea Bird, we know that there are pluses and minuses to this type of travel.
+Having cruised on a number of expedition vessels in several of these destinations, we know that there are pluses and minuses to this type of travel.
 To put it in perspective, here are the pros and cons of expedition cruising.

-Education: Some of us like to come away from our vacations with more than a few souvenir T-shirts, a sunburn and a hangover (though we like those trips, too!).
+Some of us like to come away from our vacations with more than a few souvenir T-shirts, a sunburn and a hangover (though we like those trips, too!).
 Expedition cruises are great for learning something on your vacation, usually related to the destination.
 Many ships are staffed with an expedition team of experts in fields such as geology, history and marine biology, who are excited to share their knowledge.
-Not only were our lectures on Columbia River geology, Lewis and Clark history and local wildlife interesting and informative, but they were humorous, too, with a naturalist-penned "Ode to the Coot" and a lot of in-jokes about basalt, our geologist's favorite rock found along the river.
+Not only have our lectures on Columbia River geology, Costa Rican local wildlife and Alaskan history been interesting and informative, but they were humorous, too, with a naturalist-penned "Ode to the Coot" on one sailing and a lot of in-jokes that developed over each sailing.
 The education was not limited to scheduled lectures either.
-The expedition team will often eat dinner with guests and be available for questions; one morning, I found myself on deck with our geologist, who gave me an impromptu private tutorial about the planets we could see in the dawn sky and the phases of the just-setting moon.
+The expedition team will often eat dinner with passengers and be available for questions; one morning, we found ourselves on deck with a geologist, who gave us an impromptu private tutorial about the planets we could see in the dawn sky and the phases of the just-setting moon.